isomerpages/mccy-ncov/index.md

         alt: 20,000 people have supported us!
     - resources:
         title: Community in Action
-        subtitle: How we stand by on another
+        subtitle: How we stand by one another
         button: View More
 ---